ojd2/CS4201_GC/README.md

     this.heaps.push(makeHeap(n));
 }

-Finally, we needed generation function which takes the heaps array and its current associated objects.
+Finally, we needed generation function that takes the heaps array and its current associated objects.
 Inside this function, it simply looks for objects in a desired array.
 The idea for this function was for it to connect the dots together and act as a promotional anchor for our generalised